 - Loses out to newer rivals, but only slightly

 One of the biggest differences between the Find X5 and its Pro sibling is the chipset powering them.
-While the more expensive phone gets the latest Snapdragon 8 Gen 1 CPU, the regular Find X5 gets an older Snapdragon 888, paired with 8GB of RAM.
+While the more expensive phones in 2022 get the Snapdragon 8 Gen 1 CPU, the regular Find X5 gets an older Snapdragon 888, paired with 8GB of RAM.

-This was still cutting-edge just 12 months ago, so I wasn’t surprised to see it deliver consistently smooth performance in apps and on the Android homescreen.
+This was still cutting-edge in 2021, so I wasn’t surprised to see it deliver consistently smooth performance in apps and on the Android homescreen.
 There were no hiccups or stutters while swiping or scrolling, and multitasking was largely painless, too.
 However, the chipset is beginning to look dated in 2023 among competing flagships like the OnePlus 11 that sport the much more capable Snapdragon 8 Gen 2.

 Naturally, the Find X5 fell behind phones powered by Qualcomm’s newer silicon in our synthetic benchmarks, but never by a considerable margin.
 I was perfectly happy with how responsive everything felt, and never felt short-changed on performance during everyday use.
 Then again, you can’t ignore the fact there are rival handsets out there with newer silicon for the same money.